Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Introduction

 \section{Introduction}

 Surfactants are small amphiphilic molecules that accumulate at air/water and oil/water interfaces.
 They thereby lower the interfacial tension and are commonly used as cleaning agents and to stabilize foams and emulsions~\cite{stubenrauch2004stability, georgieva2009link, langevin2023recent}.
 Because surfactants are technologically so important~\cite{myers2020surfactant}, with annual production in the billion-dollar/euro range, great efforts are being made for the rational design of surfactants with particular characteristics and functionalities.
 On the fundamental level, various thermodynamic models have been developed over the past decades~\cite{frumkin1925electrocapillary, liggieri1999molecular, fainerman2019particular} to describe the experimentally most accessible quantities, like the interfacial tension $\gamma$ and the interfacial viscoelastic moduli, both as functions of the surfactant bulk concentration $c$.
 In all these models, the surfactant excess $\Gamma$ at the interface, i.e., the concentration-dependent number of adsorbed surfactants per surface area, is a central parameter.
-Unfortunately, the \emph{adsorption isotherm} $\Gamma(c)$ is difficult to determine experimentally on a quantitative level.
+Unfortunately, the \emph{adsorption isotherm} $\Gamma(c)$ cannot routinely be quantified experimentally.
 What is typically measured instead is the \emph{surface tension isotherm} $\gamma(c)$.
-In thermal equilibrium, the two concentration-dependent quantities are coupled through the Gibbs equation,
+In thermal equilibrium, the two concentration-dependent quantities $\gamma$ and $\Gamma$ are coupled through the Gibbs equation,

-where $k_{\text{B}}T$ is the thermal energy.
-However, as noted earlier~\cite{li1999neutron, kovalchuk2023surfactant, schneck2024experimental}, this relation is often of limited practical use and can still involve ambiguities, such that an independent experimental determination of $\Gamma$ is required.

-The most direct way to determine the surfactant excess involves the reflection of neutrons, X-rays, and light~\cite{schneck2024experimental}.
-Neutron reflectometry (NR) is most sensitive when deuterated surfactants are used in combination with so-called non-reflecting water~\cite{staples1993surface, lu1994neutron, li1999neutron}.
-Such measurements are relatively fast but can only be performed with deuterated surfactants and with the few horizontal reflectometers at powerful neutron sources, such that they are not suited for routine experiments.
-Ellipsometry with visible light is fast and simple but relies on the approximation of a homogeneous and isotropic surfactant refractive index and requires independent calibration, e.g., from independent NR measurements~\cite{manning1998measurement, valkovska2003measurement}.
-For surfactants with covalently-bound unique elements like phosphorus or sulfur or ionic surfactants with quasi-bound counterions, total-reflection X-ray fluorescence (TRXF)~\cite{bloch1985concentration, yun1990x} offers an elegant route to determining $\Gamma$~\cite{daillant1991interaction, schneck2024experimental}.
-However, this technique is inapplicable to non-ionic surfactants without unique chemical elements, which constitute a substantial fraction of the surfactants nowadays utilized.